JohnMaliha/Prettier-PowerShell/README.md

     This command will display the path where the `Microsoft.PowerShell_profile.ps1` file should be located.
 2. Copy the `Microsoft.PowerShell_profile.ps1` file from my repository to this path.

+# Applying the changes
-Restart the PowerShell, and you’re all set!
+1. Restart the PowerShell

-It is also possible to reset the pwsh with
+2. It is also possible to reset the pwsh using
     ```powershell
     . $profile
     ```